viniciuspizettadesouza/engineering-case-studies/apps/portfolio/src/content/handbook/technical-questions.md

 - **Overuse:** It may be overkill for small or isolated cases, where simply passing a prop is easier and more readable.
 - **Testing:** Testing components that consume context often requires wrapping them with providers, which adds boilerplate.

-You're given a component tree where a `Parent` passes data to a `Grandchild` through a `Child` component.

 ```jsx
 function Grandchild(props) {
   return <div>Data: {props.data}</div>;